Frequently Asked Questions

 Furthermore, while we love to keep items out of the landfill, we don’t believe that our clients should be asked to live with damaged or soiled items.
 Additionally, we are required to meet current safety standards when distributing items intended for children or for homes with children.

 Q. What items can help your clients the most?

 A. Any furniture and household items useful to an individual and/or family who is starting over: (mattresses, bed frames, chairs, tables, dressers, couches, blankets, linens, pots and pans, silverware, and small appliances.)
-Our most commonly distributed and needed items are beds, dressers, small kitchen tables with chairs, and couches.
+Our most commonly distributed and needed items are beds, small dressers, small kitchen tables with chairs, and couches.